 Like all of your important data, the zone file and its changelog should be backed up regularly to a secure off-site backup.
 A trusted backup, combined with revision control, will aid in establishing a "last known good" version of the file for disaster recovery.

 In cases where the master copy of your zone file exists on a cloud DNS provider, you should ensure that all accounts with access to edit zone records are subject to the same strong security practices recommended for registrar accounts.
 Even when using a cloud provider, ensure that you are regularly storing a backup copy of the zone file for use in disaster recovery.
-Akamai's Fast DNS product provides granular access control, two-factor authentication, and the ability to easily download a copy of your zone for backup or audit purposes.
+Akamai's Edge DNS provides granular access control, two-factor authentication, and the ability to easily download a copy of your zone for backup or audit purposes.

 Is your Domain Locked at the Registrar?

 Domain locking is a way to prevent unauthorized changes to a domain's registration.
 Most domain name registrars allow registrar locks, also known as client locks, for domains they register.
 Check with your registrar to see if they support this service.
 If available, ensure your domains are locked.
-More specifically, it's recommend that at the very least your domains should all have the Client Delete, Client Update and Client Transfer locks set, with the Client Renew lock not set.
+More specifically, it's recommended that at the very least your domains should all have the Client Delete, Client Update and Client Transfer locks set, with the Client Renew lock not set.
 Some registrars will only present one lock option in their portal which often sets the three recommended locks.
 This collection of locks will prevent any unauthorized updates to, or transfers of, your domain while also preventing an attacker from deleting the domain registration without first unlocking the domain.
 By not setting the renew lock, you will still be able to renew domains or take advantage of the auto-renewal feature of your registrar, if offered.
 Many registrars will not charge you to add registrar locks or client locks to your domains; some will even lock the domains by default without you having to do anything.

 In addition to client / registrar locks, some gTLD or ccTLD operators offer server lock, also known as registry lock, services.
 Server locks add an extra layer of protection to domain updates and can only be added or removed at the request of the registrant through a coordinated, "out-of-band" process with the registry operator, often by phone.
 Like the client locks, the server locks suggested are Server Delete, Server Update and Server Transfer, with Server Renew not being suggested for the same reason as before.
 It should be noted that there are Registries/TLD operators that do not offer this service.
 Making use of the server or registry Lock service often comes at an additional cost and involves added registrant/registrar interaction.